-OMS graduates in good standing are permitted to use campus studios and equipment at no charge for up to 6 months from the date of their graduation, with consideration of current class schedules and studio availability.
+OMS graduates in good standing with the school academically and financially are permitted to use campus studios and equipment at no charge for up to 6 months from the date of their graduation, with consideration of current class schedules and studio availability.
 After 6 months from graduation, graduates wanting to use OMS studios will be charged a studio fee of \$35.00 per hour.
-OMS graduates in good standing are eligible to receive retraining or training on new technology that has been added to the curriculum since their attendance.
+OMS graduates in good standing are eligible to receive re-training or training on new technology that has been added to the curriculum since their attendance.
 For this tutored instruction, they will be charged a tutoring fee of \$75.00 per hour.
 Eligibility for training will be determined upon recommendation from OMS Director of Education and availability of instructors, studios, and equipment.
 All fees are to be paid upon arrival for studio use or instruction.
 Any portion of an hour used will be charged a full hour's rate.